The Chanur novels: Chanur's Legacy

 The Compact is at peace, thanks to a treaty brokered by Pyanfar Chanur, elevating her to a newly created position as President of Compact Space to go with her status as mekt-hakkikt of the kif.
 Eight years later, Hilfy Chanur, Pyanfar's niece, former crew member of The Pride of Chanur and captain of her own ship, Chanur's Legacy, arrives at Meetpoint Station.
 There No'shto-shti-stlen, the stsho stationmaster, offers her a million-credit contract to deliver a precious oji (cultural artifact) to Atli-lyen-tlas, the stsho ambassador at Urtur Station.
 Hilfy, wanting to not offend the powerful stationmaster and tempted by the enormous payment, reluctantly accepts the contract and takes aboard the oji and its stsho guardian.
-Legacy's ordeal begins when they reach Uther, only to find Atli-lyen-tlas has fled.
+Legacy's ordeal begins when they reach Urtur, only to find Atli-lyen-tlas has fled.
 A mahen faction that many mahendo'sat believe to have "the Momentum" (a mystical force) wants the oji and is hunting for the stsho ambassador.
 Vikktakkht, a kif hakkikt, rescues Atli-lyen-tlas and "shelters" gtst in kif space, persuading Hilfy to come and fetch gtst.
 Hilfy rescues Atli-lyen-tlas, but discovers that gtst, due to the stress of gtst's ordeal and old age, has become gtsta, or neuter, and cannot accept the oji, which turns out to constitute a marriage proposal from No'shto-shti-stlen.
 With the help of Vikktakkht, Hilfy returns to Meetpoint, now under the control of the mahen faction, and frees No'shto-shti-stlen, presenting gtst with Atli-lyen-tlas and the oji, thus completing a complex politically oriented marriage contract.
 The mahendo'sat are ousted from Meetpoint and control is returned to the stsho.